Colile1/alx-final-project/Documentation/Developing a Resource-Efficient Plant Care Dashboard_ A Software-Only Approach.md

 * **Database Management (SQLite):** Develop practical skills in designing database schemas, performing CRUD (Create, Read, Update, Delete) operations, and managing data persistence using SQLite, a serverless, file-based database.12
 * **Frontend Web Development (Svelte, HTML, CSS, JavaScript):** Acquire expertise in creating dynamic and reactive user interfaces using Svelte, including component-based architecture, state management, and efficient data rendering.14
 * **Data Visualization (Chart.js):** Learn to integrate and utilize Chart.js to create various types of charts (e.g., line graphs) for effective data visualization on the web dashboard.6
-* **Client-Server Communication:** Understand and implement the communication flow between a frontend (Svelte) and a backend (Flask) using HTTP requests and JSON data exchange.16
+* **Client-Server Communication:** Understand and implement the communication flow between a frontend (verce) and a backend (Flask) using HTTP requests and JSON data exchange.16
 * **Data Modeling and Simulation:** Develop an understanding of how to model real-world data (e.g., plant metrics) and implement programmatic data simulation techniques.5
 * **Solo Project Management:** Practice and refine skills in planning, scheduling, executing, and documenting a multi-faceted software project independently, adhering to defined timelines and deliverables.3